RandomAerospace/CA2-Assignment/README.md

 # CA2 Assignment
  python assignment for Programming fundamentals

+# Libraries needed to run:
+   > pip install pyfiglet
+   > pip install tabulate
+   > pip install requests
+   pyfiglet makes nice ascii art
+   tabulate makes data into tables requests is for calling APIs

 # Program strcuture:
    main.py(Main file)

 ## subfiles:
-   start_end.py(Function for showing start screen and Decoding, endcoding files) display_crypto.py(Function for displaying crypto in a table and sorting them according to user inputted parameters) add_crypto.py(Function for adding cryptocurrency and it's data manually or automatically) ammend_crypto.py(ammending existing data) cryptoportfoilio_statement.py(Shows cryptoportfolio statement in a table)
+   start_end.py (Function for showing start screen and Decoding, endcoding files) display_crypto.py (Function for displaying crypto in a table and sorting them according to user inputted parameters) add_crypto.py (Function for adding cryptocurrency and it's data manually or automatically) ammend_crypto.py (ammending existing data) cryptoportfoilio_statement.py (Shows cryptoportfolio statement in a table) dataset.csv (data is contained there)

 ## backend files which have functions that may be referenced by sub files:
    live_data.py